docyes/backbonebase/README.md

 ##### updateTemplate `view.updateTemplate(template, options)`

 Set an internal template reference and compile into a callable function.
 By default `template` is compared to `view.template` compiling only when changed but can be override with `{compile: true}`.

+##### invokeChildren `view.invokeChildren(methodName, *arguments)`

+Calls the method named by methodName on each child in the `view.children`.
+Any extra arguments passed to invoke will be forwarded on to the method invocation.
+Will call n-deep in the tree of associated `BaseView` children.